 My second bike was the orange/black german... the BMW R1150R Rockster.
 I loved this bike and it rode smooth as only a BMW can.
 I bought it when I was living in Chicago for a year and unfortunately had to get rid of it when I moved back to Netherlands. :-(

 Then, there was the Honda VFR (or Interceptor as it's called in the US).
 The Black Beauty.
 I loved the looks of this bike (still do), but in the end it turned out it wasn't quite my thing.
 Don't get me wrong, it's a great bike, but for me it was a compromise between a street/race bike and a tour bike.
 I'd rather go for one or the other (or have 2 bikes :-)

 That brings me to my last bike.
 The 2009 Buell 1125CR.
 Talking about no compromises, well, this is about as far away you can get from a compromise.
 It's a nimble beast!
-I absolutely love riding it.
+I absolutely loved riding it.
 Due to it's short base it handles amazingly, not to speak of the 146 bhp it's got.
-And still I can comfortably spend a whole day on it.
+And still I could comfortably spend a whole day on it.